Devil Summoner: Raidou Kuzunoha vs. the Soulless Army: Release

 Raidou Kuzunoha vs. the Soulless Army was first revealed in July 2005 in an issue of Famitsu under the provisional title Devil Summoner: Raidou Kuzunoha.
 The game's choice of subtitle styling was so that the Raidou Kuzunoha games could be distinguished from the rest of the Devil Summoner series.
 It was also a reference to and emulation of the novels of Japanese author Edogawa Ranpo.
 It was first shown off in the West at the 2006 Electronic Entertainment Expo.
 The game's localization was handled by Atlus USA, and led by regular project leader Yu Namba.
 As with previous localization works, the team stayed as close as possible to the original text, although some adjustments needed to be made such as a Japanese song being changed to a more recognisable English one, and the removal of a mahjong minigame due to the total lack of a tutorial and its minor player benefits.
 Something unique to the localized version was the incorporation of 1920s slang into character dialogue.
 In Europe, the game was published by Koei.
 The two Raidou Kuzunoha titles received limited reprints in 2012 to commemorate the release of the 3DS port of Devil Summoner: Soul Hackers and give new players a chance to experience earlier entries in the Devil Summoner series.
 It was explained at the time that their release on PlayStation Network (PSN) was being delayed due to the software the Devil Summoner games were created for being incompatible with the then-current version of PSN.
 Raidou Kuzunoha vs. the Soulless Army eventually released on PSN on April 1, 2014.
+Costumes for the Phantom Thieves of Hearts inspired by Raidou are present in Persona 5, but were removed in the 2022 re-release of Persona 5 Royal; the original 2019 PlayStation 4 release retains them.

+A remaster, Raidou Remastered: The Mystery of the Soulless Army, was announced in March 2025 and was released for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on June 19, 2025.

 Reception

+Reception towards the game was mixed-to-positive.
+On the review aggregator website Metacritic, the game holds a score of 74 out of a 100, indicating 'mixed or average' reviews.

-Reception towards the game was generally positive.
-GameSpot rated it 7.3 out of 10, saying that it "definitely delivers on the unique storyline front, serving up a dark narrative filled with a variety of personable and powerful demons to recruit, control, and fuse." even though it was "not as polished as previous games in the series.".
-IGN UK rated it 7.2 out of 10, pointing out that the only flaw is with the visuals and they were "rather unappealing, and the lack of a strong plot to begin with could easily turn some people away;" however, he did praise the use of multiple demons within the historical Japanese setting.
+GameSpot rated it 7.3 out of 10, stating that it "definitely delivers on the unique storyline front, serving up a dark narrative filled with a variety of personable and powerful demons to recruit, control, and fuse" whilst noting that it was "not as polished as previous games in the series.".
+IGN UK rated it 7.2 out of 10, criticizing the visual, referring to them as "rather unappealing, and the lack of a strong plot to begin with could easily turn some people away;" however, he did praise the use of multiple demons within the historical Japanese setting.

-On the other hand, the game received some high praises.
-For instance, Netjak rated it 9.1 out of 10.
-It praised the use of demons with the game's battle system and a good story. digital entertainment news rated it 8.5 out of 10, removing points based on the uneven tone and lack of voice acting.